Armchair-Heavy-Industries/Armchair-Usermods/files/Xol-Toolhead/EBB36_Shorty_Mount/README.md

 # EBB36 Sherpa "Shorty" Mount
 ### by neon.blue

 This alternate mount shortens the vertical height needed, which is ideal for a Voron Trident or similar printer without much space above the toolhead.
+This ends up decreasing the mount height by about 20mm, resulting in about 75mm from the upper panel to the top of the strain relief on a stock build Trident.

 <img src="Images/height.jpg" width="640">